oracle-devrel/technology-engineering/app-dev/devops/azure-devops-oke/README.md

 </PRE>

 <p>
-Calling the LB endpoint with cURL or from the browser should show and echo:
+Calling the LB endpoint with cURL or from the browser should show an echo:

 <p>
 <PRE>